-- 1. Measles, Mumps, Rubella (MMR): Documentation of laboratory evidence of immunity (titer) will be the only acceptable documentation.
-One-time documentation.
+- 1. Measles, Mumps, Rubella (MMR): Documentation of laboratory evidence of immunity (titer) for all three will be the only acceptable documentation.
+This is one-time requirement.
 If a titer result indicates that a student is not immune, vaccination is required.
-In those specific cases, students are required to upload records of additional vaccinations and, after completion of the additional vaccines, an additional titer reflecting immunity. - 2.
-Influenza (flu vaccine)/H1N1: Must be done annually when flu vaccine becomes available. - 3.
-Tuberculosis (TB): a TB blood test also known as IGRA or QuantiFERON labs) must be provided.
-TB skin tests are no longer acceptable for this requirement.
-Each student must update their TB annually thereafter - 4.
+In those specific cases, students are required to upload records of additional vaccinations and, after completion of the additional vaccines, an additional titer reflecting immunity for all three.
+Students will be required to upload a copy of the titer/evidence of immunity and vaccination/booster to Typhon. - 2.
+Influenza (flu vaccine)/H1N1: Must be done annually when flu vaccine becomes available.
+This is an annual requirement and can be typically obtained during early fall season. - 3.
+Tuberculosis (TB): a TB blood test also known as IGRA or QuantiFERON labs must be provided.
+TB skin tests or chest X-rays are no longer acceptable for this requirement.
+This is an annual requirement. - 4.
 Tetanus, Diphtheria, Pertussis (TDap, TD, Td, Tdap): Must have a record of a Td/Tdap booster within the last 10 years.
 If a student had a Tdap vaccination as a child, the subsequent booster(s) can be Td.
-This is a one-time documentation, unless the most recent booster expires during the program. - Varicella (Chicken Pox): Laboratory evidence of immunity (titer) is required.
-One-time documentation.
+This is a one-time requirement, unless the most recent booster expires while enrolled in the program. - 5.
+Varicella (Chicken Pox): Laboratory evidence of immunity (titer) is required.
+This is a one-time requirement.
 If titer results show lack of immunity, additional booster(s) may be required.
-Students will need to complete an additional titer after completing the booster(s) to reflect immunity. - 6.
-Hepatitis B: Documentation of laboratory evidence of immunity (titer) will be the only acceptable documentation.
-One-time documentation once a positive immunity titer response has been obtained.
+Students will need to complete an additional titer after completing the booster(s) to reflect immunity.
+Students will be required to upload a copy of the titer/evidence of immunity and vaccination/booster to Typhon.
+Childhood vaccinations are not sufficient to meet this requirement.

+- 6. Hepatitis B: Documentation of laboratory evidence of immunity (titer) will be the only acceptable documentation.
+This is a one-time requirement.
 If titer results in negative immunity/non-responsive, students must complete the three-step vaccination and complete another titer a month following the last shot in the series and show positive immunity.
 Please contact Clinical Support Unit if you need additional time for 3 doses and titer, if negative.

-7. Physical and Mental Health Clearance.
+Students will be required to upload a copy of the titer/evidence of immunity and vaccination(s)/booster(s) to Typhon. - 7.
+Physical and Mental Health Clearance.
 A combination of cognitive, affective, psychomotor, physical and social abilities are required to acquire the knowledge and skills needed to perform the varied roles of nurses.
 In addition to being essential to the successful completion of the requirements of a nursing degree, these skills and functions are necessary to ensure the health and safety of patients, fellow students, faculty and other health care providers.
 Therefore, documentation is required from your healthcare provider indicating you do not have any health condition(s) that would create a hazard to yourself, employees, or patients.
 Documentation can be signed by physician, physician's assistant, or nurse practitioner.
 The form to have signed is provided by the School of Nursing.
 See Appendix B.